aws/aws-sam-cli/docs/usage.rst

 If you opened VS Code in a different location other than `python-debugging/` you need to replace it with the absolute path where `python-debugging/` is.

-Once complete with VS Code Debugger configuration you can run SAM CLI to invoke your function and start the debugger within VS Code:
+Once complete with VS Code Debugger configuration, make sure to add a breakpoint anywhere you like in `hello_world/build/app.py` and then proceed as follows:

+1. Run SAM CLI to invoke your function
+2. Hit the URL to invoke the function and initialize ptvsd code execution
+3. Start the debugger within VS Code

 .. code:: bash